 LendingClub is another online lender to consider.
 It is the world’s largest lending marketplace for personal loans and has funded more than $22 billion in loans for nearly two million borrowers.

 LendingClub works as a marketplace that matches lenders and borrower.
 Borrowers get a score based on factors such as income, credit, and debt-to-income ratio.
 Your score determines your APR.

 If you have poor credit and need a home improvement loan, you might still have a few options.
 However, the interest rates will be high, so consider whether it is the best time to start a large home improvement project.
 If you’re determined to get a home improvement loan with bad credit consider these lenders first.

-If you can’t qualify for a personal loan with Avant, you can try to get a personal loan with a co-signer.
+If you can’t qualify for a personal loan by yourself you can try to get a personal loan with a co-signer.
 Another option is to look at secured personal loans, where you pledge an asset as collateral to guarantee the loan.

 Federal programs for home improvement loans